Criteria for SoBRA Annual Scholarship

 In pursuit of meeting our core objectives, SoBRA have established a scholarship scheme to fund (or contribute towards) research that will improve land contamination risk assessment.
 The total fund available for the annual scholarship each year will vary according to the Society’s circumstances but is expected to be around £3000.
 Funds will be awarded on merit and application.
 SoBRA will offer one scholarship per calendar year.
 It is anticipated that unallocated funds will carry over to the following year’s scholarship fund.

 The research must focus on an aspect of the risk assessment process (e.g. data collection, exposure assessment, toxicology, etc.) and it might have previously been identified by SoBRA members (e.g. via recommendations stemming from a SoBRA Workshop).
-The application window will run from 01 January to 31 March each year, and the successful candidate will be selected by the SoBRA Executive Committee.
+The application window runs from 31 January to 30 March each year, and the successful candidate will be selected by the SoBRA Executive Committee.
 Should no scholarship be awarded during this window, then the opportunity to apply shall remain open until an application is successful or until 30 November (whichever comes first).

 All applicants will be required to submit a research report to SoBRA documenting their findings, in a format and timescale to be agreed with the SoBRA Committee.
 The award of funding would be made 50% upon award and 50% on submission of the report to the agreed format.